theOGognf/finagg/docs/conventions.rst

 ===========

-**finagg** has a number of conventions around package organization, data normalization, and data organization.
+**finagg** has a number of conventions around package organization, data organization, and data normalization.
 Understanding these conventions makes **finagg** a bit more ergonomic.
 This page covers those conventions.

 Import conventions